theogwo/HeadTTS/README.md

 # <img src="logo.png" width="100"/>&nbsp; HeadTTS

-**HeadTTS** is a free JavaScript text-to-speech (TTS) solution that provides timestamps and Oculus visemes for lip-sync, in addition to audio output (WAV/PCM).
+**HeadTTS** is a free JavaScript text-to-speech (TTS) solution that provides phoneme-level timestamps and Oculus visemes for lip-sync, in addition to audio output (WAV/PCM).
 It uses [Kokoro](https://huggingface.co/onnx-community/Kokoro-82M-v1.0-ONNX-timestamped) neural model and voices, and inference can run entirely in